-Professor Maguire's work on the topics of education, employment and social policy have earned her great distinction and much recognition in her field.
+Sue is an Honorary Professor at the University of Bath.
+Her work on the topics of education, employment and social policy have earned her great distinction and much recognition in her field.
 Her expertise in research which explores youth transitions, and specifically the challenges faced by disadvantaged and disengaged groups of young people, has made a significant impact on academic thinking and policy formation, both nationally and internationally.

 IPR Visiting Fellow

 Peter Whiteford is a Professor in the Crawford School of Public Policy at The Australian National University, Canberra.
 He is an expert on the Australian social security system and how it compares with other countries.
 With a team of international social policy researchers in Canada, Belgium, Portugal and the UK he is currently co-editor of a special issue of an international journal, Social Policy and Administration, on social policy responses to the COVID-19 pandemic.